 The municipal bond market is expected to remain quiet on Friday, ahead of next week’s new issue slate.

-Municipals ended stronger on Thursday.
-The yield on the 10-year benchmark muni general obligation fell two basis points to 1.92% from 1.94% on Wednesday while the 30-year GO yield dropped three basis points to 2.71% from 2.74%, according to the final read of Municipal Market Data's triple-A scale.
+Top-rated municipal bonds ended weaker on Thursday.
+The yield on the 10-year benchmark muni general obligation increased one basis point to 1.95% from 1.94% on Wednesday, while the 30-year GO yield rose one basis point to 2.74% from 2.73%, according to the final read of Municipal Market Data's triple-A scale.

 MSRB: Previous session's activity